MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/pricing.md

 ## What meters are used for consumption billing?

-There are three key meters used to bill additional Parties utilization:
+There are three key meters used to bill additional Party utilization:

 - **Party Connectivity.** This is measured in player minutes connected to a network.
 Metering starts when a player creates a network or joins a network, and it stops when they have disconnected.
 - **Party Voice.** This is measured in player minutes speaking.
 When a player is connected to a network and is actively speaking, that  player voice activity is measured in seconds and metered.
 - **Network egress.** This meters data *sent* from PlayFab's relay and voice servers.
 This is congruent to the aggregate amount of data that players *receive* from the network.

-If you are an Xbox Live managed partner, Parties may be significantly discounted.
-Learn more at [Powering Xbox Live multiplayer activity with PlayFab](./xblguidelines.md)

 ## Party Connectivity